chartjes/blog/source/_posts/2012-02-26-simple-api-testing-with-behat.markdown

     Given I call "/transactions/current"                # FeatureContext::iCall()
-    Then I get a response                               # FeatureContext::iGetAResponse() And the response is JSON                            # FeatureContext::theResponseIsJson() And the response contains more than one transaction # FeatureContext::theResponseContainsMoreThanOneTransaction() And the first transaction contains a transaction ID # FeatureContext::theFirstTransactionContainsATransactionId() And the first transaction contains two teams        # FeatureContext::theFirstTransactionContainsTwoTeams() And the first transaction contains a description    # FeatureContext::theFirstTransactionContainsADescription()
+    Then I get a response                               # FeatureContext::iGetAResponse() And the response is JSON                            # FeatureContext::theResponseIsJson() And the response contains at least one transaction  # FeatureContext::theResponseContainsAtLeastOneTransaction() And the first transaction contains a transaction ID # FeatureContext::theFirstTransactionContainsATransactionId() And the first transaction contains two teams        # FeatureContext::theFirstTransactionContainsTwoTeams() And the first transaction contains a description    # FeatureContext::theFirstTransactionContainsADescription()

 1 scenario (1 passed)
 7 steps (7 passed)
-0m0.492s
+0m0.362s
 {% endcodeblock %}

 I have obviously only scratched the surface of what can be done with Behat.